-Flatbed shipping:
+Flatbed Hauling

 “Nonstandard” loads are more common than most people think.
 The demand for flatbed shipping options has increased so dramatically over recent years.
 The main reason for the increased demand for flatbed shipping is strong growth in several sectors of our economy, including construction, energy, oil/drilling and green initiatives.
 The items that keep those industries running tend to be hard to fit in an enclosed trailer.